UAF 570 Introduction to Urban Studies (3 Credits)

-UAF 575 Information Systems and Urban Adminstration Research and Evaluation (3 Credits)
+UAF 575 Information Systems Research/Evaluation (3 Credits)

 This course is designed as an introductory course in data processing, as related to urban administration.
-The student will be made aware of the various usages of the computer in administrative decision-making, conduction of research studies, and in program evaluation.
+The student will be made aware of the various usages of the computer in administrative decision making, conduction of research studies, and in-program evaluation.
 Advantages and disadvantages of the computer will be investigated, and different languages and canned programs will be introduced.

 UAF 611 Urban Problems in Contemporary America (3 Credits)

 This course focuses upon the impact of urban problems in urban centers.
 It provides critical analyses of the nature of contemporary urban problems including opposing views and definitions of the "Urban Crisis" and attempts to distinguish specific "Urban Problems" from the more general social problems manifested mostly in urban areas.
 Special examinations will be made of significant research performed in order to analyze major urban issues.

 UAF 614 Structural Models for Urban Action (3 Credits)

 This course provides practice in studying urban settlements with a view of understanding the relatively stable structures setting limits on community publication.
 The sociological, political, economic, and other commonly used models of "community power" and other structures are briefly studied, followed by a comparative analysis of surveys in different communities and areas.
 Emphasis is placed upon the structural design for relevant action by urban policy professionals.